cxn03651/write_xlsx/index.md

 ### <a name="description" class="anchor" href="#description"><span class="octicon octicon-link" /></a>DESCRIPTION
 The WriteXLSX rubygem can be used to create an Excel file in the 2007+ XLSX format.

-This is ported to Ruby from Perl module [Excel::Wirter::XLSX](http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX-0.70/).
+The WriteXLSX and this document is ported from Perl module [Excel::Wirter::XLSX](http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX-0.70/).
+If you have any problem and question, please contact [me](mailto:cxn03651@msj.biglobe.ne.jp).

 The XLSX format is the Office Open XML (OOXML) format used by Excel 2007 and later.